HaneefAhamed/Cassandra/README.md

 # Introduction to Cassandra

 In this project, we will develop  applications  using  Apache Cassandra on VMs (Virtual machine).
+To analyze a real anonymous logs to answer several questions based on the log.

 ## Setting up Cassandra: